Acromic/surfs_up/README.md

 * 75% = 77(J) and 74(D)

 The data currently isn't substantial enough to say that the surf and ice cream shop couldn't be sustainable for June and December.
-For further analysis maybe check the hottest time of year vs coldest time of year.
-For further analysis maybe check the hottest time of year vs coldest time of year.
+Id also compare and check the hottest time of year vs coldest time of year.
 I'd also recommend checking the busiest time of year compared to the slowest.
-If you don't have enough people there visiting the surf and ice cream shop that could impact success more than the weather.
+If you don't have enough people there visiting the surf and ice cream shop thru the year that could have more impact than the weather.
+Depending on the data it could be more benificial to have it open season vs. all year long